Teenage Hadebe

-Teenage Hadebe (born 17 September 1995) is a Zimbabwean professional footballer who plays as a defender for Major League Soccer club Houston Dynamo and the Zimbabwe national team.
+Teenage Lingani Hadebe (born 17 September 1995) is a Zimbabwean professional footballer who plays as a defender for Major League Soccer club FC Cincinnati.
+He also plays for the Zimbabwe national team.

 Club career

 Early career

 Hadebe started his career with Bantu Rovers, making his debut as a 17-year-old in 2012.
 He played the 2012 and 2013 seasons with Bantu in Division One while playing the 2014 season in the Zimbabwe Premier Soccer League.
-Bantu Rovers were relegated from the PSL in 2014, so Hadebe joined top-flight side Highlanders in 2015 on a season long loan.
-After Hadebe helped Highlanders finish 6th in the table, he joined 2015 PSL champions Chicken Inn in January 2016.
+Bantu Rovers were relegated from the PSL in 2014, so Hadebe joined top-flight side Highlanders in 2015 on a season-long loan.
+After Hadebe helped Highlanders finish 6th on the table, he joined 2015 PSL champions Chicken Inn in January 2016.
 Hadebe helped Chicken Inn win the Zimbabwean Independence Trophy, defeating Highlanders in the final.
 All three Zimbabwean clubs Hadebe played for were located in his hometown of Bulawayo.

 Kaizer Chiefs

 In July 2017, Hadebe signed for South African Premier Division side Kaizer Chiefs.
 He had previously been on trial for Kaizer Chiefs in August 2016.
 Hadebe missed the first three months of the season after suffering an ankle injury in pre-season.
 He made his Kaizer Chiefs debut on 22 November 2017 in a 0–0 draw with AmaZulu.
 On 4 April 2018, Hadebe scored in the 90+5th minute, his first goal for the club, to give Amakhosi a 1–0 away win over Free State Stars.
 He ended the season with one goal in 13 league appearances, helping Kaizer Chiefs finish third in the Premier Division.

 After missing the start of the 2018–19 season due to an ankle injury, Hadebe made his first appearance of the season on 1 September in a 1–0 loss to SuperSport United in the second leg of the MTN 8 semifinals, with SuperSport winning 3–2 on aggregate.
 He made 13 appearances during league play as Amakhosi finished ninth in the table.
 Hadebe made five appearances in the Nedbank Cup as Kaizer Chiefs finished runners-up, losing to second-tier side TS Galaxy in the final 1–0.